sanand0/til/til.md

 ## Oct 2025

 - 10 Nov 2025.
 "India has _absurdly_ low internal migration - around 9% annual migration rate versus 25-30% in China or the US.
 Not because people don't want to move, but because the cost of moving is artificially massive.
-You lose your ration card, PDS access, your kids' school continuity, your voting rights, your documented existence." [#](https://claude.ai/chat/b7f7ceb9-67fe-4b42-af53-69bb9bbf1fae)
+You lose your ration card, state entitlements, kids' school continuity, voting rights, ..." [#](https://claude.ai/chat/b7f7ceb9-67fe-4b42-af53-69bb9bbf1fae)
 - 10 Nov 2025.
 Rolf Dobelli's [The Not To-Do List](https://www.goodreads.com/book/show/222216333-the-not-to-do-list) is a good application of inversion.
 Also, the chapter titles themselves explain most of the message, which is very helpful.
 Just thinking about any of these can be a useful path to improvement.
   1. Let things fall apart
   2. Feed your weaker self